Parker-Isaacson/KeyTime/README.md

 KeyTime is a timeline based macro program.
 It permits the user to create macros that run on multiple threads.

-### Design

-Open `keytime.free` in [Lunacy](https://icons8.com/lunacy).
-The design is speced for 1280 x 960 px though, percentages were used, so the final product will look good.

 ### Langauge

 KeyTime comes with an inbuild language, keytime.